mgerhold/arguably/README.md

 ## Features

 This library does compile-time-checks.
-The following code won't compile:
+For example, the following code won't compile:
 ```cpp
 auto parser = arguably::create_parser()
                     .flag<'a', "a_flag", "this is a description">()